 By looking at the leaves of your air plants and the type, you can get a good idea of the kind of care they will need.

-Smooth, Glossy Leaves
+Air Plant With Smooth, Glossy Leaves

 Air plants with smoother, more glossy leaves are the most common types available.
 These generally hail from a tropical rainforest-type habitat where there is shade from tree canopies, and clouds to deliver plentiful showers of rain.

 This type of air plant has fewer trichomes which give them less protection from the sun.
 This means they dry out more quickly than other varieties.
 These air plants will require watering twice a week in sunny areas, especially during the warmer seasons.

 If your air plant is the type that has a slightly more fuzzy type of leaf, it’s most likely they will hail from drier and sunnier climates rather than the rainforest variety.
 This kind of air plant can tolerate sunnier positions in your home.

 This fuzzy look is because they have more abundant trichomes on their leaves which are used to store water for drier periods in their native environment.

 This type will only need watering once or twice a week.

 So, you might be asking yourself how is it best to water air plants if they aren’t planted in soil?